ComPWA/expertsystem/docs/contribute.rst

 .. admonition:: Conda and VSCode
   :class: dropdown

-  The easiest way to contribute, is by using :ref:`Conda <install:Conda environment>` and :ref:`contribute:Visual Studio code`.
+  The easiest way to contribute, is by using :ref:`Conda <install:Step 2:
+  Create a virtual environment>` and :ref:`contribute:Visual Studio code`.
 In that case, the complete developer install procedure becomes:

   .. code-block:: shell